LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

    <img src="<?= lassoapp_link('/images/icon.png') ?>" />

-The path which gets inserted into the HTML document will vary depending on the system's configuration, but the end result would be the same: the image would be displayed.
+The path that gets inserted into the HTML document will vary depending on the system's configuration, but the end result would be the same: the image would be displayed.